-- (a) if low priority biodiversity values: - (i) development is designed and located to minimise impacts, having regard to constraints such as topography or land hazard and the particular requirements of the development; - (ii) impacts resulting from bushfire hazard management measures are minimised as far as reasonably practicable through siting and fire-resistant design of habitable buildings; - (b) if moderate priority biodiversity values: - development is designed and located to minimise impacts, having regard to constraints such as topography or land hazard and the particular requirements of the development; - (ii) impacts resulting from bushfire hazard management measures are minimised as far as reasonably practicable through siting and fire-resistant design of habitable buildings; - (iii) remaining moderate priority biodiversity values on the site are than 3,000 m2;
+- a) if low priority biodiversity values: - (i) development is designed and located to minimise impacts, having regard to constraints such as topography or land hazard and the particular requirements of the development; - (ii) impacts resulting from bushfire hazard management measures are minimised as far as reasonably practicable through siting and fire-resistant design of habitable buildings; - (b) if moderate priority biodiversity values: - (i) development is designed and located to minimise impacts, having regard to constraints such as topography or land hazard and the particular requirements of the development; - (ii) impacts resulting from bushfire hazard management measures are minimised as far as reasonably practicable through siting and fire-resistant design of habitable buildings; - (iii) remaining moderate priority biodiversity values on the site are retained and improved through implementation of current best practice mitigation strategies and ongoing management measures designed to protect the integrity of these values; - (iv) residual adverse impacts on moderate priority biodiversity values not able to be avoided or satisfactorily mitigated are offset in accordance with the Guidelines for the Use of Biodiversity Offsets in the Local Planning Approval Process, Southern Tasmanian Councils Authority 2013 and any relevant Council policy. - (c) if high priority biodiversity values: - development is designed and located to minimise impacts, having regard to constraints such as topography or land hazard and the particular requirements of the development; - (ii) impacts resulting from bushfire hazard management measures are minimised as far as reasonably practicable through siting and fire-resistant design of habitable buildings;

-- retained and improved through implementation of current best practice mitigation strategies and ongoing management measures designed to protect the integrity of these values; - (iv) residual adverse impacts on moderate priority biodiversity values not able to be avoided or satisfactorily mitigated are offset in accordance with the Guidelines for the Use of Biodiversity Offsets in the Local Planning Approval Process, Southern Tasmanian Councils Authority 2013 and any relevant Council policy. - (c) if high priority biodiversity values: - development is designed and located to minimise impacts, having regard to constraints such as topography or land hazard and the particular requirements of the development; - (ii) impacts resulting from bushfire hazard management measures are minimised as far as reasonably practicable through siting and fire-resistant design of habitable buildings; - (iii) remaining high priority biodiversity values on the site are retained and improved through implementation of current best practice mitigation strategies and ongoing management measures designed to protect the integrity of these values; - (iv) special circumstances exist;
+- (iii) remaining high priority biodiversity values on the site are retained and improved through implementation of current best practice mitigation strategies and ongoing management measures designed to protect the integrity of these values; - (iv) special circumstances exist; - (v) residual adverse impacts on high priority biodiversity values not able to be avoided or satisfactorily mitigated are offset in accordance with the Guidelines for the Use of Biodiversity Offsets in the Local Planning Approval Process, Southern Tasmanian Councils Authority 2013 and any relevant Council policy.